The Best Step Stool

 Wrapping it up

 You’d be hard pressed to find more decisive test results than this.
-The Gorilla Easy Reach was our testers’ favorite by far, offering a higher reach and a more secure and stable feeling on the top step.
+The Gorilla Easy Reach was our testers’ favorite by far, offering a higher reach and a more secure and stable feeling on the top step, plus now it has a very handy toolbar on top.
 It doesn’t sacrifice portability and ease of folding.
-It cost me around $20 at my local orange box, which is certainly a reasonable cost for a top pick that does everything you need a step stool to do.
+It cost me around $25 at my local orange box, which is certainly a reasonable cost for a top pick that does everything you need a step stool to do.

 Associate Director of Home Improvement, Auto Aftermarket, & Family at Consumer Reports, Interview, July 22, 2013,“We haven't tested step stools but some of the same advice we gave for larger ladders does transfer.
 I agree that it is hard to find a type 1A step stool so the advice would be to buy the highest weight rating you can find and make sure all users don't exceed the limit.
 I'm a little flexible on that since even though you can get seriously injured falling from two feet it's not the same as being 20 or 25 feet above the ground on an extension ladder.
 It would also be my opinion that if you are getting anything beyond one step, you should get the type that has a hand grip to hold while on the stool.”